DataKinds/datakinds.github.io/_posts/2020-03-15-modeling-the-coronavirus-outbreak-with-j.md

 1 4 1 3 3 1 1 4 4 1 1 3 1 1 0 1 4 1 2 1 3 1 1 0 1 3 1 1 1 4 1 3 3 3 3 2 1 3 1 1 4 1 3 4 4 1 1 1 1 0 1 4 4 1 1 1 0 4 1 1 1 4 2 1 1 1 1 1 4 1 1 1 3 2 1 4 0 4 4 1 1 1 4 1 2 4 4 3 4 4 4 1 4 0 1 3 2 2 4 4 1 1 2 4 4 1 2 2 1 1 1 1 4 2 3 1 1 1 2 1 4 1 1 1 4 2 2 1 ...
 ```

 Just by coming together as a society to cut down on the spread of COVID-19, without changing anything else, we can _halve_ the death toll by the end of the first year according to the model.
 That number, of course, relies on the assumptions we made on how we calculate social-ness.
 Let's try calculating it in a different way -- instead of being a flat additive ±0.1 modifier on \\(\beta\\), how about we make it multiplicative?

 A COVID-19 [superspreader has infected up to 11 other people](https://www.newsobserver.com/news/nation-world/national/article241209786.html), which is about 5x what \\(R\\) suggests.
+This suggests that the standard deviation of human relationships probably hovers around \\(\frac{5}{3}\\), putting superspreaders in the top 0.3% of human contact if contact is normally distributed.

-Our social risk matrix now looks like this:
+Our social risk matrix is now generated thusly:

 ```j
 ClosenessStdDev =: 5 % 3